antideo/PHP-Email-Validation-and-IP-Health-Check/README.md

 ## Exception handling
-If for any reason the API query fails you will get an exception, so it's very important to handle them in order to prevent unecpected behaviour.
+If for any reason the API query fails you will get an exception, so it's very important to handle them in order to prevent unexpected behaviour.
 As demonstrated in the examples above all exceptions are catched.
 To grab the HTTP response code from the exceptions use `$e->getCode()`